Pete and Dalene in Panama CIty

 • American Trade Hotel – Located in the heart of the Casco Viejo and on Plaza Herrera, it’s a beautiful colonial building and very highly rated.

-• Tántalo Hotel – A popular budget option for travellers; it’s in a great location and has a nice rooftop bar.
+• Tántalo Hotel – A popular option for those who travel on a budget; it’s in a great location and has a nice rooftop bar.

 Where to Eat in Panama City